ringcentral/ringcentral-javascript/react-style-guide.md

 > Reason: It bad for code navigation.
 It's bad for component scale - the components grows eventually, and it's an extra work to split components by separate files when it's already has huge size.
 It's also cause extra merge conflicts.
 So, the better choice is always split components by separate files.

+### Avoid large components

+Ideally, it should not be more that 100 lines of code.

 ### Keep component methods and properties in specific order for better navigation
 ```render()``` should be the last method of class.
 Not the first, not in the middle.
 It should be last method.